The Book of Giants: Interpretive issues between Qumran and Turfan

-The authorship of the Qumran Book of Giants is still a question among scholars.
+The authorship of the Qumranic edition of The Book of Giants is still a question among scholars.
 Some initially believed that the manuscript (despite so many extant copies from Qumran of the overall Enochic work) to have been little used among the desert sectaries; but more recent scholarship declares: "We know that the Qumran Essenes copied, studied, and valued the writings and teachings ascribed to Enoch".
-The Qumran discoveries decidedly ruled out any possibility that the Manicheans were the composers of the Book of Giants, for their work followed later.
+The Qumran discoveries decidedly ruled out any possibility that the Manicheans were the composers of The Book of Giants, for their work followed later.

+When J.T.
+Milik first proposed the late date of the Book of Parables in 1 Enoch, he proposed that the section that had been replaced was the Book of Giants.
+One of the recovered fragments of the Book of the Giants from Qumran was written by the same scribe who transcribed a portion of the Book of Enoch, and it is thought that they could belong to the same manuscript (4QEnGiantsaar and 4QEncar).
+Although it is not certain, this would make the Book of Giants the missing piece of Qumran’s Enochic pentateuch, later replaced by the Book of Parables in the version of 1 Enoch that was translated into Ge’ez.

 As far as comparisons that might be made with canonical texts, the books of Daniel and 1 Enoch both have similarities; for example in their visionary elements.
 Stuckenbruck suggests that "these similarities ... allow for the possibility that the author of Daniel 7 knew the early Enochic traditions well enough to draw on and then adapt them for his own purposes.
 Nowhere is this clearer than in the throne-theophany itself".

 All of these Enochic writings would have held significance from the beginning of the first century.
-Indeed, the early Christian church treasured Enoch and held it canonical.
-However, due in no small part to the influence of the Alexandrian philosophers who ill-favored it — its contents thought by many of the Hellenistic era to be foolish or strange — the overall Enochic work rapidly ran afoul of ideas held by the Christian and Jewish doctors, who considered it a tainted product of the Essenes of Qumran.
+Indeed, the early Christian church treasured Enoch and few early Church Fathers quoted from and held it as divinely inspired or authoritative, even when it was never included in the church canon list.
+However, due in no small part to the influence of the Alexandrian philosophers who ill-favored it—its contents thought by many of the Hellenistic era to be foolish or strange—the overall Enochic work rapidly ran afoul of ideas held by the Christian and Jewish doctors, who considered it a tainted product of the Essenes of Qumran.
 Milik has speculated the reason why the book was censored by Christian authors was its popular usage by Manichaeans.
-The book was soon banned by such orthodox authorities as Hilary, Jerome, and Augustine in the fourth century and it gradually passed out of circulation, finally becoming lost to the knowledge of Western Christendom — only sundry fragments remained.
+The book was soon banned by such orthodox authorities as Hilary, Jerome, and Augustine in the fourth century and it gradually passed out of circulation, finally becoming lost to the knowledge of Western Christendom—only sundry fragments remained.